zaxary/QueenMoonBot/README.md

 ## To run the bot yourself
-make a file named `config.json` in the root directory of the repo.
+Make a file named `config.json` in the root directory of the repo.
 Head over to the [Discord Developer Portal](https://discordapp.com/developers/applications/me) and get a token for a new bot.
 Place that token in `config.json` in the following format:

 ```
 {